 Once you feel a bit more confident working the knit stitch, try weaving the yarn around your fingers.
 If you’re doing a lot of knitting, this method will help your fabric grow faster and more easily.
 Most knitters prefer to hold the yarn in this way, using the tip of the index finger to guide the yarn around the needle, without taking your right hand off the needle at all.
 Weave the yarn in and out of your fingers in a way that you find comfortable – some knitters wrap it around their little finger, too.

 Knitting is essentially a series of loops pulled through one another to create a fabric – so getting that first loop right is very important!
 The loop you’ll use to start your knitting project is called a slipknot and it’s super-simple to make.
-Read our walkthrough on how to make a slipknot for knitting.
+Read our walkthrough on how to make a slipknot for knitting to help you get to grips with this and master the knitting for beginners best practice.

 Once you’ve got your initial loop you’re ready to create the first row of stitches – this is called the cast on row.
 There are numerous different cast-on methods, each with different qualities.
 Some, such as the cable cast-on, are used when you need a strong, firm edge.
 Others, such as the German twisted cast-on, are much more stretchy, making them ideal for cuffs and other places where a springier edge is needed.

-In our guide to how to cast on knitting, we show you one of the most popular cast on methods, called knitting-on, and also introduce some other techniques and when you might want to use them.
+In our guide to how to cast on knitting, we show you one of the most popular cast on methods, called knitting-on, which is perfect when knitting for beginner.
+You can also explore some other techniques and when you might want to use them when you’ve mastered knitting for beginners and are ready to expand your skills.

 5. How to do a knit stitch